-- All members of staff have been provided with a copy of Part One of "Keeping Children Safe in Education" (2023) which covers Safeguarding information for all staff. - School leaders and all members of staff who work directly with children will read Annex B within Keeping Children Safe in Education 2023. - School leaders and governors including the DSL will have a thorough awareness of the entirety of KCSIE. - All Members of staff sign to confirm that they have read and understood Part One and Annex B (or Annex A if deemed appropriate) of KCSIE.
-This is recorded on the SCR
+- All members of staff have been provided with a copy of Part One of "Keeping Children Safe in Education" (2023) which covers Safeguarding information for all staff. - School leaders and all members of staff who work directly with children will read Annex B within Keeping Children Safe in Education 2023.

-- The DSL will ensure that all new staff and volunteers (including agency and third-party staff) receive child protection training and information to ensure they are aware of the Chattenden Primary School internal safeguarding processes as part of their induction. - All staff undergo safeguarding and child protection training (including online safety) at induction.
+- School leaders and governors including the DSL will have a thorough awareness of the entirety of KCSIE. - All members of staff sign to confirm that they have read and understood Part One and Annex B (or Annex A if deemed appropriate) of KCSIE and this will be recorded on the single central record. - The DSL will ensure that all new staff and volunteers (including agency and third-party staff) receive child protection training and information to ensure they are aware of the English Martyrs' RCPS internal safeguarding processes as part of their induction through training, leaflets and policies. - All staff undergo safeguarding and child protection training (including online safety) at induction.
 The training is regularly updated.
-Induction and training is in line with advice from the Medway Safeguarding Children Partnership. - In addition to safeguarding training, all members of staff receive regular safeguarding and child protection updates (via staff meetings, briefing meetings, flyers) as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - All staff members (including temporary/supply staff) will be made aware of the school's expectations regarding safe and professional practice via the staff behaviour policy (or code of conduct) and Acceptable Use Policy. - The Governing Body recognises the expertise staff build through undertaking safeguarding training and managing safeguarding concerns on a daily basis.
-Opportunity should therefore be provided for staff to contribute to and shape safeguarding arrangements and child protection policy. - The DSL and Head Teacher will provide an annual report to the Governing Body detailing safeguarding training undertaken by all staff and will maintain an up-to-date register of who has been trained. - Chattenden Primary School has a nominated Safeguarding lead for the Governing Body], who ensures that all members of the Governing Body access appropriate safeguarding training covering their specific strategic responsibilities, at induction and on a regular basis.
+Induction and training is in line with advice from the Medway Safeguarding Children Partnership. - In addition to safeguarding training, all members of staff receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings) as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - All staff members (including temporary/supply staff) will be made aware of the school's expectations regarding safe and professional practice via the staff behaviour policy (or code of conduct) and Acceptable Use Policy - The Governing Body recognises the expertise staff build through undertaking safeguarding training and managing safeguarding concerns on a daily basis.
+Opportunity should therefore be provided for staff to contribute to and shape safeguarding arrangements and child protection policy. - The DSL/Head Teacher will provide an annual report to the Governing Body detailing safeguarding training undertaken by all staff and will maintain an up-to-date register of who has been trained. - English Martyrs' RCPS has a nominated Safeguarding lead for the Governing Body, Mrs Kate Taylor, who ensures that all members of the Governing Body access appropriate safeguarding training covering their specific strategic responsibilities, at induction and on a regular basis.
 Training will provide them with the knowledge to ensure their school's safeguarding policies and procedures are effective.
 This includes governors' strategic responsibility for online safety.